brnco/ucsb-src-microservices/README.md

 Every script can also be run with ypthon script.py -h for more info

+# config
+The scripts rely on a configuration file named microservices-config.ini.
+Because this file contains passwords, and because UCSB IT policy doesn't allow for .jar files (like BFG) to run, and because I don't actually know how to use git-filter, it's no longer tracked in this repo.
+The version here is thus out of date and you'll need to make the necessary changes.

+For UCSB users, the "canonical" config file can be found at S:/avlab/microservices/microservices-config.ini

 # makesomething
 the make-scripts are kind of the atomic units of our microservices.
 They work on single files and are very dumb but effective.